Howard is an avid short story reader who likes to help others find and understand stories.

 Read Fondly Fahrenheit

 I leaped up from the table and turned on the android.
 I pulled a strap from one of the leather bags and beat the android.
-It didn’t move.— Alfred Bester
+It didn’t move.

 Very Short Science Fiction Stories

-These sci-fi stories have a maximum of 2,000 words.
+These sci-fi stories have a maximum of 3,000 words and many are much shorter than that.

 Men are Different by Alan Bloch